ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ##### Mac Users Configuration

-If you are on a MacBook running Sierra 10.12.2 or later, you will need to do some manual configuration.
+If you are on a MacBook running Sierra 10.12.2 or later, you will need to do some manual configuration (you can check operating system version by clicking on the Apple icon in the top left-hand corner of your screen and then clicking on `About This Mac`).

 First, you'll need to check if this file exists with this command: